Christmas is a time for miracles. So what better time of the year is there for you to start believing in your own miracle?

 Inside, I knew what I wanted.

 I wanted a miracle.
 I wanted an honest to goodness natural God-given MIRACLE.
 I didn’t care that the doctors told me I’d never have a baby with my own eggs.
 I wanted desperately to have a baby naturally- conceived the old fashioned way.
-Some kind of weird mix of old school Catholicism and a connection to my ancestors made me feel this way.
-That’s a story for a different blog.
+Some kind of weird mix of old school Catholicism, old earth-based spirituality, and a connection to my ancestors made me feel this way.
+That’s a story for a different blog post.

 So, I changed the way I thought about it.
 Instead of constantly hedging my desires, I decided to fully embrace it, and shout it to the rooftops.